Tim James (Australian politician)

-Timothy Charles James is an Australian politician.
-He was elected to the New South Wales Legislative Assembly at the 2022 Willoughby state by-election.
-James was appointed Shadow Minister for Fair Trading, Work Health and Safety and Building in 2023.
+Timothy Charles James (born 2 September 1975) is an Australian politician who has been the member of the New South Wales Legislative Assembly (MP) for the electorate of Willoughby since 2022.

-In January 2022, Tim James was endorsed as Liberal Party candidate for the 2022 Willoughby state by-election, defeating local Mayor Gail Giles-Gidney and Kellie Sloane for preselection.
-James then won the February 2022 by-election defeating Independent Larissa Penn and again defeated Penn in the 2023 NSW state election.

-Professional and political life
+Prior to entering politics, James worked as a solicitor and as a legal adviser for numerous companies, and was the Executive General Manager at the Menzies Research Centre, the think tank of the Liberal Party.

+Early life and career

-Born and raised in the northern Sydney suburb of Artarmon, James joined the Liberal Party in 1993.
-From 1996, he worked in the offices of Joe Hockey and then-prime minister, John Howard while completing his law and economic studies at the University of Technology Sydney.
+Timothy Charles James was born on 2 September 1975 in Artarmon on Sydney's Lower North Shore where he was raised.
+He joined the Liberal Party in 1993, and from 1996, worked in the offices of Joe Hockey and John Howard while completing his business and law studies at the University of Technology Sydney.
+James graduated with a Bachelor of Business in 1998, and again, with a Bachelor of Laws in 2001.

-Admitted as a solicitor to the Supreme Court of NSW in 2002, James worked as a commercial lawyer for Allens Arthur Robinson and then as a legal adviser to Pfizer Australia.

-He worked for Pfizer Australia, KPMG and Johnson & Johnson.
+Admitted as a solicitor to the Supreme Court of New South Wales in 2002, James worked as a commercial lawyer for Allens Arthur Robinson and then as a legal adviser to Pfizer Australia, he has also worked at KPMG and Johnson & Johnson.
 While undertaking secondments in New York and London, James completed a Master of Business Administration at the Australian Graduate School of Management.

-James worked as chief of staff to Anthony Roberts, NSW Minister for Fair Trading from 2011–2013, and then as Minister for Industry, Resources and Energy, and Special Minister of State.

-From 2014–2015, he was the CEO of Medicines Australia.
+James worked as chief of staff to Anthony Roberts, New South Wales Minister for Fair Trading from 2011 to 2013, and then as Minister for Industry, Resources and Energy, and Special Minister of State.
+From 2014 to 2015, he was the CEO of Medicines Australia.

 In 2017, he contested Liberal Party preselection for the 2017 North Shore by-election, losing to moderate Felicity Wilson.

-In 2018, James again unsuccessfully challenged now sitting MP Felicity Wilson for preselection for the seat of North Shore.
+In 2018, James again unsuccessfully challenged Felicity Wilson for preselection for the seat of North Shore.
 He challenged the result in the NSW Supreme Court.
 James lost his legal challenge, with the court ruling against him.

+Following the resignation of Gladys Berejiklian, James was endorsed as the Liberal Party candidate for the Willoughby by-election in January 2022, defeating former local mayor Gail Giles-Gidney and Kellie Sloane for preselection.
+He won the election in February 2022, defeating independent Larissa Penn.

 He was previously the executive general manager of the Menzies Research Centre, a think tank associated with the Liberal Party.

-Member for Willoughby

-James was elected to Parliament at the 2022 Willoughby state by-election on 12 February 2022.
+Political career

-In October 2022, he delivered a speech in the NSW Parliament stating his opposition to the government's planned infrastructure program's of the Western Harbour Tunnel, the Warringah Freeway Upgrade and the Beaches Link Tunnel.
+In October 2022, he delivered a speech in the New South Wales Parliament stating his opposition to the government's planned infrastructure program's of the Western Harbour Tunnel, the Warringah Freeway Upgrade and the Beaches Link Tunnel.
 The Beaches Link program was not funded in the 2022 NSW budget.
 In September 2023, the Beaches Link was cancelled by the Minns Labor government.

+James was re-elected to his seat of Willoughby at the 2023 election, again defeating Larissa Penn, with a swing from him of 13.4 points.